Poncé Gaudissard: Double murder at Meyrargues

 In mid-April, the investigation was based on the assumption that the murderer knew the victims, because of the harassment that Audrey had suffered.
 Gaudissard worked at the same place as Audrey d'Amato before she was murdered, the Aix-en-Provence bus company.
 However, Gaudissard was not the only person with whom the young woman was in contact before her death.
 The investigation led first to Audrey's boyfriend and Chantal's ex-partner.
 Placed in police custody, they were cleared, however, because the DNA found in the rubble was not theirs.
-Traces of DNA found at the scene of the crime were then compared with the dates of the two victims.
+Traces of DNA found at the scene of the crime were then compared with that of the two victims.
 In May, Gaudissard was summoned to take a DNA sample.
 He claimed to have found out about the double murder, but said he had nothing to do with it.
 Following this brief questioning, Gaudissard's DNA was taken.
 He was not taken into police custody and was released after the sample was taken.
 He left the police station free, and none of the gendarmes noticed that he had a criminal record.
-What's more, the DNA exonerated him from the double homicide in Meyrargues, as it was not the DNA found at the scene of the crime.
+Further, the DNA exonerated him from the double homicide in Meyrargues, as it was not the DNA found at the scene of the crime.
 Gaudissard was therefore not under any suspicion.